 In the secondary active transport, the pore-forming proteins help in the movement of the ions by forming channels in the cell membrane, by using the electromagnetic gradient.
 In this, there is the movement of another molecule with the secondary active transport against the concentration gradient, which is called as cotransporters.

 Cotransporters are of two types: symporters and antiporters.
-When the solute and ions move in a same direction across the cell membrane is known as symporters.
+When the solute and ions move in the same direction across the cell membrane is known as symporters.
 While in antiporters the ions and solute move in the opposite direction, where ions move along the concentration gradient and the solute moves against the gradient.
-Sodium/calcium exchanger is the example of antiporters.
+Sodium/calcium exchanger is an example of antiporters.

 Definition of Passive Transport